jmagman/flutter-wiki/Experimenting-with-null-safety-in-Flutter.md

 _[More information on per-library language version selection](https://dart.dev/guides/language/evolution#per-library-language-version-selection)_

-### Dealing with build and run errors with mixed mode
+### Dealing with build and run errors with unsound null safety

 If you have used the language comment syntax to opt-out of null safety for a library within your package, you may see the following error: